**UPDATED JUNE 2018**

 Step 1: Get your free domain name and purchase a hosting package

-Go to BlueHost and purchase a hosting package.
-Currently, it’s only $3.95 per month including unlimited domain hosting, unlimited hosting space, and unlimited email accounts.
-And you’ll get your domain for free!
+Go to Bluehost and purchase a hosting package.
+Currently, it’s only $3.95 per month including 1-click WordPress installation – and you’ll get your domain for free!

 Once there, click the green Get Started Now button.

 Select your plan by clicking on the green “Select” button.
-(If you’re just starting out, the starter plan will do just fine; you can always upgrade if you need to at a later date.)
+If you’re just starting out, the Basic plan will do just fine; you can always upgrade if you need to at a later date.
+If you know you’ll have more than one website (for example a website for your book as well as your main author site, or a site for your fiction work and a site for your nonfiction work), the Plus plan is the way to go.

 You will then be taken to a page where you have to enter in the domain name that you’d like to use.
 (Remember, your domain name refers to the name you type into the URL bar at the top of you screen–Your Writer Platform.com is my domain name).